Call for border controls to move to Dover and Folkestone

 A spokesperson said: "Border Force has staff in northern France to stop individuals before they reach the UK and in the year to April 2013, 11,000 attempts to cross the Channel illegally were prevented.

-"Border Force works collaboratively and successfully with the French authorities to combat cross-Channel illegal migration and the organised criminality behind it."'Reality of the problem'
+"Border Force works collaboratively and successfully with the French authorities to combat cross-Channel illegal migration and the organised criminality behind it."

 Mr Mignonet told the BBC that he felt as though France had been left alone to deal with the issue.